Department of the Interior (DOI) FAPAC Chapter

 He is very loving and affectionate and friendly to our friends.
 Mochi loves curling up on our lap or enjoys being next to us.
 I took a break to sit on the couch and he chose to perch on top of it.
 He is truly a great teleworking buddy.”

 Barbara Green, Equal Opportunity Manager, National Park Service, Anchorage, AK

-Lena Chang, Senior Fish and Wildlife Biologist, U.S. Fish and
+Karen Sinclair, Wildlife Biologist, U.S. Fish and Wildlife Service

-FAPAC is a 501 (c)(3) nonpartisan, nonprofit organization representing the civilian and military Asian Pacific American (APA) employees in the Federal and District of Columbia governments.
+FAPAC is a 501 (c)(3) nonpartisan, nonprofit organization representing Asian American and Pacific Islanders (AAPI) in the military and Federal and District of Columbia governments.

 Copyright ©2023 FAPAC • P.O.
 Box 23184, Washington, D.C.
 20026-3184